cidetec-energy-storage/cideMOD/docs/source/examples.rst

 ==========

-In the repository or docker image, several use cases are included.
-Additionally several literature datasets are included.
+In the repository or docker image, several use cases are included together with corresponding literature datasets used in the examples.

 .. _examples: